For Some Women Nearing Menopause, Depression And Anxiety Can Spike

 But, she adds, it doesn't have to be that way.
 She points to resources like the North American Menopause Society's website, for example, which has helpful information about menopause as well as a tool to help women find local providers specializing in perimenopause.

-"I want [women] to have permission," she says, "I want [women] to feel that they owe it to themselves and the people around them, that they aren't suffering."
+"I want [women] to have permission," she says.
+"I want [women] to feel that they owe it to themselves and the people around them, that they aren't suffering."